Authorising someone to act on your behalf in India

 Do I need to put a thumbprint when I sign my power of attorney?

-Many of the standard templates for the power of attorney used in India has a space for you to put your thumbprint (generally your left-hand thumb) and sometimes this appears as a separate document titled “Photographs and Fingerprints as per Section 32A of Registration Act 1908”.
+Many of the standard templates for the power of attorney used in India have a space for your thumbprint (generally your left-hand thumb).
+Sometimes this appears as a separate document titled “Photographs and Fingerprints as per Section 32A of Registration Act 1908”.

 Some lawyers may even provide specific instructions about the colour of the ink used for the thumbprint so it’s always best to check before you arrange to have your power of attorney notarised.
 The majority of thumbprints that we’ve taken have been in black ink, but every now and then some clients have stated that they’ve been told to use blue ink.

 Why do I need an apostille for my power of attorney?

 As Australia and India are both members of the Apostille Convention, this means that documents from Australia but used in India should be stamped with an apostille in order for those documents to be accepted in India.
 This is the technical answer, but in practice, many of our clients only have their power of attorney notarised and that’s it (no other attestation or stamps).
 Again, this is something you’ll need to check with your lawyer in India as your situation may be different.

 Depending on who you’re dealing with in India, you may be directed to have your document attested by VFS (on behalf of the Indian Consulate).
 If so, then you should check the VFS website for more information about their document attestation services.

 There are different requirements for Indian citizens and citizens of other countries (ie, Australia) when submitting documents to VFS for document attestation.
 For example, if you’re an Australian citizen, your power of attorney must notarised and stamped with an apostille.
 If you live in New South Wales, you must also provide a notarised copy of your passport.